Statius: Statius as a character in Purgatorio

 In the Divine Comedy, Dante and Virgil meet Statius as they leave the fifth terrace in Purgatorio (reserved for the avaricious and the prodigal) and enter the sixth terrace (reserved for the gluttonous).
-Statius' redemption is heard in Purgatorio 20, when the mountain of Purgatory trembles and the penitent souls cry out the hymn "Gloria in excelsis Deo".
+Statius's redemption is heard in Purgatorio 20, when the mountain of Purgatory trembles and the penitent souls cry out the hymn "Gloria in excelsis Deo".
 Statius joins Dante and Virgil, as indicated in Purgatorio 21.
 Statius ascends Mount Purgatory with Dante and Virgil, and he stays with Dante in the Earthly Paradise at the mountain's summit, after Virgil has returned to Limbo.
 Statius is last mentioned in Purgatorio 33.
-Although Statius plays a small role after the disappearance of Virgil, his presence in accompanying Dante through Earthly Paradise until the rivers of Lethe and Eunoe serves an important role in the plot line of the Comedy as it underscores Statius’ significant difference from Virgil.
+Although Statius plays a small role after the disappearance of Virgil, his presence in accompanying Dante through Earthly Paradise until the rivers of Lethe and Eunoe serves an important role in the plot line of the Comedy, as it underscores Statius's significant difference from Virgil.
 This is because Dante's Statius, a Christian poet who drew inspiration from Virgil, represents a model of the "new vernacular Christian Dante-poeta" in Dante's journey in the Comedy as a protagonist.

-Statius’ arrival in Purgatorio 20 is often compared to Jesus’ appearance to the disciples after the Resurrection as narrated by Luke 24:13–16.
-Scholars have also paralleled Virgil and Statius’ relationship to that of John the Baptist and Jesus: John the Baptist precedes Jesus and formally baptizes him.
+Statius's arrival in Purgatorio 20 is often compared to Jesus' appearance to the disciples after the Resurrection as narrated by Luke 24:13–16.
+Scholars have also paralleled Virgil's and Statius's relationship to that of John the Baptist and Jesus: John the Baptist precedes Jesus and formally baptizes him.
 In Inferno, Virgil alludes to Christ's Harrowing of Hell, through which John the Baptist is freed from Limbo.
 In the same spirit, Statius cites Virgil's poems as the reason for his conversion to Christianity.
-In particular, Statius was saved from the vice of prodigality by reading Virgil's condemnation of this particular vice in a passage of the Aeneid (Aeneid 3.56-57), and that he found reason for converting to Christianity while reading a passage from Virgil's Eclogues (Eclogue 4.5-7).
-Statius recounts to Virgil that, “through you I was a poet, through you a Christian” (per te poeta fui, per te cristiano, Purg.
+In particular, Statius was saved from the vice of prodigality by reading Virgil's condemnation of this particular vice in a passage of the Aeneid (Aeneid 3.56–57), and that he found reason for converting to Christianity while reading a passage from Virgil's Eclogues (Eclogue 4.5–7).
+Statius recounts to Virgil that, "through you I was a poet, through you a Christian" (per te poeta fui, per te cristiano, Purg.
 22.73).
-Statius’ relationship with Virgil highlights the tragedy of Virgil, who may beget salvation, but cannot attain it.
+Statius' relationship with Virgil highlights the tragedy of Virgil, who may beget salvation, but cannot attain it.